Digital products

 Show the whole path, not just the payment box.

-Cold traffic converts better when the buyer can picture the promise and the merchant can picture the operating trail.
+Cold traffic converts better when the buyer can picture the promise and the merchant can see what happens after payment.
 This is the path Hilt should make feel obvious.

 After payment